telerik/blazor-docs/common-features/data-binding/onread.md

 `OnRead` enables [data binding to **OData** services]({%slug common-kb-odata%}).

-In general, `OnRead` allows the application to know the exact data items, which the user is currently seeing.
+`OnRead` also allows the application to know the exact data items, which the user is currently seeing.

 ## Components with OnRead Event